MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/04/devtools-101.md

 ![The "Status text" column in the Network tool.](devtools-101-images/status-text-column-network-tool.png)

-To learn more about the available columns in the request log in the **Network** tool, see [Add or remove columns](../../../network/reference.md#add-or-remove-columns) in _Network features reference_.
+To learn more about the available columns in the request log, see [Network features reference > Add or remove columns](../../../network/reference.md#add-or-remove-columns).

 <!-- ====================================================================== -->